 Missionaries have unique roles to play, but there aren't enough of them to complete the task of world evangelization.
 They only start the job.
 Finishing the Great Commission task will be gifted leaders from every tribe and people group.
 That's why World Evangelism Fund develops and supports national leadership.
 These are not paid lackeys.
 We are helping gifted, Spirit-filled men and women make their dreams for their countries come true.

 Barbara and I served in Italy for about 10 years.
 Today, competent Italian Nazarenes lead the Church of the Nazarene on that European peninsula.
 Because the district is small, World Evangelism Fund helps support the district superintendent.
-In the Caribbean, none of Haiti's 450 Nazarene churches get regular outside support for their pastors.
+In the Caribbean, not one of Haiti's 900 Nazarene churches get regular outside support for their pastors.
 Some district superintendents' salaries in Haiti are, however, subsidized by World Evangelism Fund.
 Such strong Nazarene leadership is emerging around the globe.
 With World Evangelism Fund support, people of many tribes and tongues are leading Nazarene world outreach.

 LEADERSHIP TRAINING.
 Your World Evangelism Fund giving prepares pastors, evangelists, and leaders for holiness ministries around the world.
 Through Nazarene schools World Evangelism Fund helps prepare leaders who will keep us true to our heritage as part of the Wesleyan holiness movement.
 World Evangelism Fund monies support about 40 Bible colleges.
 We have begun a university in Africa.
 Five thousand students study at these schools in both resident and extension programs.